 What do you serve?

 This is best to be served with rice or Indian flatbreads like roti, naan bread, kulcha.

 Naan bread, vegetable jalfrezi, and a simple garden salad would make an excellent menu.
-Each one of this dish compliments well in this list.
+Each one of these dishes compliments well in this list.
 Trust me; this is an excellent heartwarming Indian dinner wholesome for the family and friends.

-Running out of time or planning to make this recipe in the last minute?
+Running out of time or planning to make this recipe at the last minute?
 No worries and cool!
 Here are some of the tips that can cut down the cooking time instantaneously.